dev-academy-programme/orientation---Archived/tools/git-and-github/using-github-during-phase-0.md

 ## Step 6: Stage files to be committed

-So now we have these changes on our computer, but only in our folder.
+So now we have these changes on our computer, but only in our directory.
 The changes have not been recorded by the repository, neither have they been pushed up to GitHub.
 So let's do that.
 You should save, stage and commit changes, and push them to GitHub *very* frequently.
 Waiting until you've finished a project or even a significant amount of work before committing the changes defeats the purpose of a version control system!
 So commit frequently and push regularly.

 Before we can commit the files to the repository, we have to "stage" them.
 This is how we tell git which files we want to put in the repository.
 It's kind of like putting things in a box by the front door so you remember to move them to the garage for storage.